The-Marcy-Lab-School/problem-set-x-data-structures-final/README.md

 containsDuplicates([]) // false
 ```

-2. Implement a function `mySort` to sort a list of numbers using an *efficient* sorting algorithm of your choice. **Assume that the list could potentially be very long** and that it is not already sorted.
+2. Implement a function `mySort` to sort a list of numbers using an *efficient* sorting algorithm of your choice.
+Do not use `Array.prototype.sort()`. **Assume that the list could potentially be very long** and that it is not already sorted.
 In the comments of your code, write the **runtime complexity** of your implementation.

 3. Write a function `myFind` that, given a sorted array and a number, returns the index of that element using **[Binary Search](https://www.geeksforgeeks.org/binary-search/)**.
 If the element is not in the array, return `-1`.
 Your solution should be **O(log n) runtime**.
 It should be not linear, you can do better than that!
 Do not use `Array.prototype.indexOf` of `Array.prototype.findIndex` as those are O(n), linear run time.